William-Edwards-STFC/ep_dg_auth/README.md

 You can use preprod urls from here https://scigateway-preprod.esc.rl.ac.uk/plugins/datagateway-dataview/datagateway-dataview-settings.json
 Please use the IP from your etherpad machine with https:// and without the port if you are using nginx
 ```

+### Installing icat-cloud-native
+Follow the instructions here https://github.com/icatproject-contrib/icat-cloud-native-migration you will need the icat db, icat, dg-api, scigateway-auth, auth
+To get this to work you will need to populate the database by running docker-compose up --build and then rebuilding the test container after it has run.

 ### Installing datagateway api to a VM